Federated Deep Learning for Intrusion Detection in IoT Networks: Methodology

 \subsection{Dataset}

 The selection of an appropriate dataset is a critical component to consider while designing our \ac{FL}-based \ac{IDS} for \ac{IoT} devices.
-There are multiple \ac{IDS} datasets available; however, the majority of them are unsuitable in the context of \ac{FL}.
-Their main problem is that they cannot be properly disseminated among the different clients in a non-IID fashion~\cite{REY2022108693}.
-As a result, our suggested approach focuses on \ac{IoT} datasets for \ac{IDS} that can be partitioned based on the destination IP address, namely MedBIoT~\cite{MedBIoT}, \ac{IoT} Benign \& Attack Traces~\cite{Hamza2019DetectingVA}, BoT-IoT~\cite{Bot-IoT} and TON-IoT~\cite{ToN-IoT}.
-In particular, we decided to use the TON-IoT dataset introduced by the University of New South Wales, Canberra~\cite{ToN-IoT}.
-It presents the best ratio between benign and attack traffic compared to the other \ac{IoT}-focused datasets.
+Most \ac{IDS} datasets are unsuitable for \ac{FL} because they cannot be properly disseminated among the clients in a \ac{non-IID} fashion~\cite{REY2022108693}.
+As a result, our suggested approach focuses on \ac{IoT} datasets for \ac{IDS} that can be partitioned based on the destination IP address, namely MedBIoT~\cite{MedBIoT}, BoT-IoT~\cite{Bot-IoT} and TON-IoT~\cite{ToN-IoT}.
+In particular, we opted for the TON-IoT dataset from the University of New South Wales, Canberra~\cite{ToN-IoT}, as it presents the best ratio between benign and attack traffic compared to other \ac{IoT}-focused datasets.
 The TON-IoT dataset is based on a realistic testbed that includes heterogeneous data sources and a wide range of attack types, allowing it to give a comprehensive evaluation of \ac{IoT} security systems.
-Table \ref{tab:class_distribution} describes the data samples found in the TON-IoT dataset.
-The dataset has nine types of attacks and is prone to high-class imbalance.
+Table \ref{tab:class_distribution} describes the TON-IoT dataset data samples.